SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - ***Section 9 Photo Blog Project:*** Create a photo blog: add, size and space images in a responsive manner.
 Create and size line under the name.
 Make name all caps and change font.
 Align name and line under name with images bringing everything into alignment.

-- ***Section 113 CSS Pricing Panel Project:*** Take what I have learned about flex-box and media queries and build a simple pricing table.
+- ***Section 11 CSS Pricing Panel Project:*** Take what I have learned about flex-box and media queries and build a simple pricing table.
 Start with mobile first.

+- ***Section 13 Museum Of Candy Project:*** Using Bootstrap, create an online candy museum.
+This project code can be viewed at its [github repo](https://github.com/SlimBloodworth/museum_of_candy), and the live site can be viewed [here](https://slimbloodworth.github.io/museum_of_candy/).

 ### Screenshot